dlc4-williams/dlc4-williams.github.io/aboutme.md

 subtitle: Welcome!
 ---

 Hi!
 I'm Dylan, one of your TAs.
 I use they/them pronouns.
+I'm a Senior CS major from Kansas City, Missouri.

 ### Why I'm TA'ing eTextiles